How much time do American consumers spend each day with their multimedia devices, tablets, computers, AM/FM radio, TV, or their smartphones?

 Brands often ask their media agencies to peer over the horizon to predict emerging media platforms.
 Constant time spent examining small consumer trends can exaggerate their perceived size.
 Media conferences and trade publications tend to focus on new platforms and emerging media.
 As such, “objects may appear larger than they are.”

-Colin Kinsella, CEO Havas Media, North America told a conference, “The biggest risk for radio is the 26-year-old planner who lives in New York or Chicago and does not commute by car and does not listen to radio and thus does not think anyone else listens to radio.”
+Acknowledging this, Colin Kinsella, the CEO of Havas Media North America, says, “The biggest risk for AM/FM radio is the 26-year-old planner who lives in New York or Chicago and does not commute by car and does not listen to AM/FM radio and thus does not think anyone else listens to AM/FM radio.”

 Contact the Insights team at CorpMarketing@westwoodone.com.